bretterer/home-assistant-rivian/README.md

 To connect your newly installed integration to pull available sensor data (see the below example) for your Rivian vehicle, you should follow the following configuration recommendations.
 Not doing so could put your main Rivian account at risk of being locked and available.

-- One Time Password (**recommended**) - It is best security practice always to enable One Time Password / Multi-Factor Authentication.
+* One Time Password (**recommended**) - It is best security practice always to enable One Time Password / Multi-Factor Authentication.
 This way, your credentials (username + password) can not be used without your explicit consent through the personal device configured on your Rivian account.
-- No Account Reuse* (**recommended**) - Another best security practice is not to reuse accounts or credentials across different integrations (e.g., sharing credentials between Home Assistant and your everyday account).
-We highly recommend the owner *invite a new driver\*, for example, `user+<purpose>@domain.com`, and use only this profile for configuration within Home Assistant.
+* No Account Reuse* (**recommended**) - Another best security practice is not to reuse accounts or credentials across different integrations (e.g., sharing credentials between Home Assistant and your everyday account).
+We highly recommend the owner *invite a new driver*, for example, `user+<purpose>@domain.com`, and use only this profile for configuration within Home Assistant. **Note:** Sensors will not be displayed for this new driver until the driver is signed in to a Rivian phone app and linked to the vehicle like an actual new driver.
+You may temporarily sign out of your Rivian phone app to set up this driver profile: Profile icon (bottom nav bar) > "Manage account" > Sign out (top right corner).

 The configuration flow is as follows: